zama-ai/httpz-solidity/docs/fundamentals/first_step/acl_examples.md

 ## Security best practices

 ### Verifying sender access

-When receiving ciphertexts as input, always verify that the sender is authorized to access them.
-Use the `TFHE.isSenderAllowed()` function to enforce this check.
+When processing ciphertexts as input, it’s essential to validate that the sender is authorized to interact with the provided encrypted data.
+Failing to perform this verification can expose the system to inference attacks where malicious actors attempt to deduce private information.

+#### Example scenario: Encrypted ERC20 attack

+Consider an **Encrypted ERC20 token**.
+An attacker controlling two accounts, **Account A** and **Account B**, with 100 tokens in Account A, could exploit the system as follows:

+1. The attacker attempts to send the target user's encrypted balance from **Account A** to **Account B**.
+2. Observing the transaction outcome, the attacker gains information:
+   - **If successful**: The target's balance is equal to or less than 100 tokens.
+   - **If failed**: The target's balance exceeds 100 tokens.

+This type of attack allows the attacker to infer private balances without explicit access.

+To prevent this, always use the `TFHE.isSenderAllowed()` function to verify that the sender has legitimate access to the encrypted amount being transferred.

+---

 #### Example: secure verification

 ```solidity
 function transfer(address to, euint64 encryptedAmount, bytes calldata inputProof) public {
   // Ensure the sender is authorized to access the encrypted amount